Manisha-sharda-Prasad/java17/src/NOTES/Java/Java7_FundamentalAndOOPS.md

   - `public` or `protected` setters : Methods that allow modification of property /fields.
   - `Save memory` : don't need multiple instance creation, manipulate one object.

+---
+- Fact:
+  - `POJO` term - plain old java object / class with (setter,getter, constructor,toString)
+  - java 16 - record (removes boilerplate code) - no setter, allArgCont, getter with no prefix, final props.
+  - Introduction to Annotation, eg : @override. markers/metaData to compiler.
+  - `Object` is parent of ALL classes.